rob893/typescript-lru-cache/README.md

 ### LRUCache Set Entry Options:

 Pass in an optional options object as the third argument of the `set` method to configure options for just that entry.
-These options will override LRUCache options if applicable.
+These options will override LRUCache options if applicable (including callback methods like onEntryEvicted).

 The options object has the following properties:

 - `entryExpirationTimeInMS` The time to live for the entry.
 Setting this to `null` will make the entry never expire.
-- `onEntryEvicted` Function to be called whenever an entry is evicted from the cache (when evicted due to needing to make room, is expired, or deleted using delete()).
+- `onEntryEvicted` Function to be called whenever _this_ entry is evicted from the cache (when evicted due to needing to make room, is expired, or deleted using delete()).
 Passed arguments are (key, value, isExpired)
-- `onEntryMarkedAsMostRecentlyUsed` Function to be called whenever an entry is marked as recently used (on set, get, find, etc).
+- `onEntryMarkedAsMostRecentlyUsed` Function to be called whenever _this_ entry is marked as recently used (on set, get, find, etc).
 Passed arguments are (key, value)

 Example: